-Identify solutions to change behavior and habits in order to lessen negative environmental impact.
+- Identify solutions to change behavior and habits in order to lessen negative environmental impact.

-Evaluate how behavior can be modified to support sustainability and limit negative environmental impact.
+- Evaluate how behavior can be modified to support sustainability and limit negative environmental impact.

 Architecture and the Environment

-Explain the importance of nature in relation to the urban environment.
+- Explain the importance of nature in relation to the urban environment.

-Examine the psychological associations related to commercial or residential design.
+- Examine the psychological associations related to commercial or residential design.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.